kj061404/web102_prework/README.md

-# WEB102 Prework - *Name of App Here*
+# WEB102 Prework - *SeaMonstere*

 Submitted by: **Kobe Jordan**

-**Name of App** is a website for Sea Monster Crowdfunding that displays information about the games they have funded.
+**SeaMonster** is a website for Sea Monster Crowdfunding that displays information about the games they have funded.

 **Time spent:** **8 hours** in total